Can Extended Water Fasting Heal Lyme Disease?

 One of fasting's most commonly referenced superpowers is the activation of autophagy, a process that literally means "self-eating."

-Autophagy allows cells to identify and recycle damaged proteins, dysfunctional cellular components, and worn-out mitochondria.
-Think of it as housekeeping.
+Autophagy allows cells to identify, remove, and recycle damaged proteins, dysfunctional cellular components, worn-out mitochondria, and foreign bacteria.
 Instead of allowing damaged material to accumulate, the cell breaks it down and recycles what can still be used.

 Mitochondrial Repair